Shipping & Transportation

 Note that no matter how you'll get to Toolik, you will need to have an approved reservation before coming for any overnight stay, or have made prior arrangements with the Facility Supervisor for any other visits.

-- Field Season (May-September)
+- Field Season (April-September)

-- Northbound trucks on Tuesday and Thursday
+- Northbound trucks on Tuesday & Thursday

-- Southbound trucks on Wednesday and Friday
+- Southbound trucks on Tuesday & Thursday

-- Winter Season (October-April)
+- Winter Season (October-March)

 - Northbound on Tuesday